IngridAtMicrosoft/DocsContent/singlesource/v1/media-streams.md

 ## Media stream limits and billing

-An Azure subscription may contain up to five media accounts.
-While there is no charge for a media accounts, resources within a media account are billed.
+A media account may have up to one million media streams.
+Media streams are billed for the number of minutes of content stored, the number of minutes of ingest, and the number of minutes of content streamed.